zcyy0/Long-horizon-agent-rl-craftax/README.md

 > **Current focus:** sample-efficient planning and adaptation with semi-Markov PPO+GAE and a structured action-outcome model.
 > **Planned extension:** long-horizon counterfactual credit assignment once the agent can reliably produce deeper, longer trajectories.

-> **Status:** the Craftax environment, 11-skill controller, hierarchical LLM loop, trajectory ledger, replay tooling, and GPU rollout pipeline are implemented.
-The learning experiments below are planned; this document does not claim completed training results.

 ## Project overview

 This project studies how a hierarchical LLM agent can learn to act over long horizons in Craftax while using interaction data efficiently.